 Protein Timing Is Mostly a Myth (Here's What Actually Matters)

-The 30-Minute Window Myth
+The 30-Minute Window Is Mostly Made Up

-What the Science Actually Says
+What the Science Says

 What Actually Matters

-2. Distribution across meals
+2. Spreading it across meals

 Want personalised guidance?